Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

   "formIdentifierName": "_frmId"
 }
 ```
-Or, above configuration wrapped in the JSON `config` section as shown below, if deployed using Knot.x
+When deploying **Action Knot** using Knot.x starter verticle, configuration presented above should
-starter verticle.
+be wrapped in the JSON `config` section:
 ```json
 "verticles" : {
   ...,